igorg520b/icFlow3/README.md

 libvtk9-qt-dev

-Intel MKL (update the path in CMakeLists.txt)
+Additionally, Intel MKL libraries must be installed and the path should be updated manually in CMakeLists.txt.

+If building from Qt Creator, ensure that the following Build Settings are configured consistently (so that Qt libraries have the same version and location): Qt5Charts_DIR, Qt5Core_DIR, Qt5Gui_DIR, Qt5Widgets_DIR, and Qt5_DIR.

 ![icyFlow3 screenshot](/screenshot.png?raw=true)